-Using a 20 μm microfluidic device, cell viability levels reached a maximum of above 90% immediately after encapsulation (Figure 5D).
+Using a 20 μ m microfluidic device, cell viability levels reached a maximum of above 90% immediately after encapsulation (Figure 5D).
 After cells were frozen and then thawed, viability was measured using a live-dead assay 2 hours, 48 hours, and 96 hours post-thaw (Figure 5E).
-These results showed a reduction in viability after 4 days from 30% to 14%.
+These results showed a reduction in viability after 4 days from 30% to 14%, though viability remained relatively constant for the latter two days.